Brandybottle Golf Club

 Welcome to Hacker’s Paradise, Golfer’s Nightmare

 We woke to blue skies and a warm morning.
-Since it was mid-July, winter in Australia, we were excited with the thought of being able to wear shorts on the golf course again.
+Since it was mid-July, winter in Australia, we were excited about the thought of being able to wear shorts on the golf course again.
 We met Jacky and told her what a perfect campsite Brandybottle was for us.
 “Well, Welcome to Hacker’s Paradise, Golfer’s Nightmare,” she said with a proud smile.
 She shared with us the story of how Brandybottle, Camping and Recreation Reserve, came to be.

 Hacker’s paradise, golfer’s nightmare?
 We asked her what she meant.
 Jacky answered that the golf course was built by hand and crafted with love.
 Not much effort went into the design, she mentioned.
 They built holes around the trees, and the greens are “just a place where a cup is placed”, she said.
 While the golf course might not be much, what is most important is that “we all need some fun, especially in these times” she rightfully added.